gnames/bhlindex/README.md

 Dump data into tab-separated files

 Three files will be created: `pages`, `names`, `occurrences`.
-They will have extension accodring to selected output format (CSV is the default).
+They will have extension according to selected output format (CSV is the default).
 If it is required to filter verified results by data-sources, their list and corresponding IDs can be found at [gnverifier sources page]